-All care is provided by a credentialed healthcare provider as listed in the Anesthesia Class document and in accordance with facility policies, procedures, and state/provincial and federal law.
-Interpretive Guidelines: The intent is to ensure that only credentialed healthcare providers administer anesthesia Class A, B, and C, as outlined in the Anesthesia Class Definitions & Requirements document.
-Evaluating Compliance: Interview surgeons/proceduralists, anesthesia professionals, and nursing staff regarding the types of procedures, surgical cases, anesthesia administered, and the qualifications of staff administering and monitoring the patient for all types of anesthesia.
+ID Standard Class Interpretive Guidance Score/Findings/Comments 1-A-2 All care is provided by a credentialed healthcare provider as listed in the Anesthesia Class document and in accordance with facility policies, procedures, and state/provincial and federal law.
+A B C /media/project/ada-organization/ada/ada- org/files/resources/library/oral-health- topics/ada_sedation_use_quidelines.pdf?rev=b8b343 13071d416a99182e8b37add4dd&hash=E5FAB38310 5610C2988B0ECA2ADBDF95) Interpretive Guidelines: The intent is to ensure that only credentialed healthcare providers administer anesthesia Class A, B, and C, as outlined in the Anesthesia Class Definitions & Requirements document.
+Evaluating Compliance: Interview surgeons/proceduralists, anesthesia professionals, and nursing staff regarding the types of procedures, surgical cases, anesthesia administered, and the qualifications of staff administering and monitoring the patient for all types of anesthesia. □ Compliant □ Deficient □ Not Applicable □ Corrected Onsite Enter observations of noncompliance, comments or notes here.
 Review the facility's policy on the required qualifications and training of staff-surgeon/proceduralist, anesthesia professionals (anesthesiologist, CRNA, anesthesia assistant), and RN present when any type of anesthesia is being administered.
-Review the surgical log and clinical records to ensure procedures/surgical cases are being conducted consistent with the facility class and authorized clinical staff. □Compliant □Deficient □Not Applicable □Corrected Onsite Enter observations of non- compliance, comments or notes here.
-See Anesthesia Class Definitions & Requirements documents for references.
+Review the surgical log and clinical records to ensure procedures/surgical cases are being conducted consistent with the facility class and authorized clinical staff.
+Review personnel files to validate the qualifications and training of staff.
+See Anesthesia Class Definitions &amp; Requirements documents for references.

-ID Standard Class Interpretive Guidance Score/Findings/Comments SUB-S SECTION B: BASIC MANDATES 1-B-1 The ambulatory surgery center (or other surgical facility) is in compliance with all state laws including state licensure requirements.
-Interpretive Guidance: This standard's intent is that facilities are aware of all state laws and that there is evidence of compliance.
+ID Standard Class Interpretive Guidance Score/Findings/Comments SUB-S SUB-SECTION B: BASIC MANDATES 1-B-1 The ambulatory surgery center (or other surgical facility) is in compliance with all state laws including State licensure requirements.
+A B C Interpretive Guidance: This standard's intent is that facilities are aware of all state laws and that there is evidence of compliance.
 Evaluating Compliance: Interview staff to determine knowledge of state laws.
-Review personnel files to evaluate compliance.
-Compliant Deficient Not Applicable Corrected Onsite Enter observations of non-compliance, comments or notes here.
-1-B-7 Only recognized abbreviations are allowed to be used in the clinical record.
+Review personnel files to evaluate compliance. □Compliant □Deficient □Not Applicable □Corrected Onsite Enter observations of non-compliance, comments or notes here.
+1-B-7 The facility only uses the recognized abbreviations allowed to be used in the clinical records.
 A B C Interpretive Guidance: The intent for patient safety and documentation consistency is that the facility only uses an approved, recognized list of medical abbreviations for clinical record documentation.
 The facility must define and approve the abbreviations allowed to be used in the clinical record.
 Evaluating Compliance: Validate the list of approved abbreviations and resources used, such as MedicineNet Medical Dictionary and Tabers Medical Dictionary, or facility-developed policy.
-During clinical record review, note abbreviations used and ensure these are on the official abbreviation list adopted by the facility.
-Compliant Deficient Not Applicable Corrected Onsite Enter observations of non-compliance, comments or notes here.
+During clinical record review, note abbreviations used and ensure these are on the official abbreviation list adopted by the facility. □Compliant □Deficient □Not Applicable □Corrected Onsite Enter observations of noncompliance, comments or notes here.